man standing with arms open backlit by sunrise

 Why You Should Teach Employees Reframing Skills

-Pinnacle Management Best Practices 1 Comment
+In Management Best Practices by Pinnacle1 Comment

 Recently, there’s been a lot of talk about the importance of reframing one’s language and ideas.
 The term “reframing” has been all over social media and is a trending topic in psychology.
 However, this trend isn’t a flash in the pan.
 Because of the benefits of reframing, it may be a trend that’s here to stay.